wukevin/tcr-bert/README.md

 ### Fine-tuned TCR-BERT

-We fine-tune our TCR-BERT model to predict LCMV GP33 antigen binding given TRA/TRB amino acid pairs (see manuscript for additional details).
+We fine-tune our TCR-BERT model to predict LCMV GP33 antigen binding given TRA/TRB amino acid pairs (data from Daniel et al. [preprint](https://www.biorxiv.org/content/10.1101/2021.12.16.472900v1.full)).
 This uses an architecture augmented from those natively supported in the `transformers` library; thus, this model cannot be loaded using the above Python API.
 Rather, we make the model available for download at the following link.

 | Model version | Description | Link | tar.gz `md5sum` |
 | --- | --- | --- | --- |